rxseven/gyararii-api/README.md

 # Gyararī API

-REST API for Gyararii built with Node & Express.
+**Gyararī API is a simple REST API for collecting photos.** It was built from scratch using Node, Express, and TypeScript.